-There are all kinds of benefits to downsizing in your golden years — lower energy bills, a smaller space to clean and maintain, and the potential of moving closer to loved ones are just a few.
+There are all kinds of benefits to downsizing in your golden years — lower energy bills, a smaller space to clean and maintain, and the potential of moving closer to loved ones.
 It’s a wonderful way to open the door to the next stage of your life.
-Even so, downsizing can be a difficult and sometimes painful experience for seniors.
-Saying goodbye to the home they’ve raised a family in doesn’t come easily, even if it’s the right choice from a logical standpoint.
+Even so, decluttering and downsizing can be a difficult and sometimes painful experience for older adults.
+Saying goodbye to the home they’ve raised a family in doesn’t come easily.

-This guide is designed to make the downsizing process as simple as possible for seniors and their loved ones.
-It will help prepare both house and senior for the transition, as well as offer advice to loved ones on the duties they can help perform.
+This guide is designed to make the decluttering and downsizing process as simple as possible for aging adults and their loved ones.
+It will help you prepare for the transition, as well as offer advice to loved ones on what they can do to help.
 Keep the lines of communication open, take it one step at a time, and don’t rush into anything before you’re ready.

-It’s important to establish exactly where the senior is headed.
-Not only will it affect just how much they should (or must) downsize, it adds an exciting element to the process: instead of focusing on leaving their old home behind, a downsizing senior can look forward to their new home.
+It’s important to establish exactly where your loved one is headed.
+Not only will it affect just how much they should (or must) declutter and downsize, it adds an exciting element to the process.
+So whether they want to move to Dallas, TX to live with loved ones, or downsize to a condo in Miami, instead of focusing on leaving their old home behind, your downsizing parent can look forward to the new one.

-Of course, where the senior goes will depend on any number of factors.
-Mobility and ability restrictions, care-giving needs, location of loved ones, and budget will all play a role.
-The senior’s preferences are also crucial to the equation, and should be taken into consideration at each step.
+Of course, where the older adult moves to will depend on any number of factors.
+Mobility and ability restrictions, caregiving needs, location of loved ones, and budget will all play a role.
+Using a mortgage calculator can assist you in finding the right home for your loved one.
+Your loved one’s preferences are also crucial to the equation and should be taken into consideration at each step.
 There will likely need to be compromises, especially if budget concerns are an issue, so be prepared to have multiple conversations to work out all the details.
 Keep in mind that the arrangements can look just about any way you want them to — many retirement communities and assisted living facilities offer personalized options to meet any need or comfort — so it’s important to make sure everyone feels comfortable with them.

-There are five main options for downsizing seniors:
+There are five main options for seniors looking to downsize:

 - Renting a smaller home